josephbudd/cwt/README.md

 ### The key service

 The key service of the application allows the user to practice or test keying morse code at the selected key speed.
-This is the part I am working on at the moment.
-There are changes in this service as I try to figure out how to teach myself to key.
+That's all well and good for people who know how to key.

+#### The problem: I can't key

+The morse code key is like a musical instrument that can only play notes at one pitch.

+Morse code is like a song that has

+* a never changing beat,
+* short notes ( dits ) that must only last 1 beat,
+* long notes ( dahs ) that must only last 3 beats,
+* pauses between the dit and dahs in a character that must only last 1 beat,
+* pauses between characters in a word that must only last 3 beats,
+* pauses between words that must only last 7 beats.

+#### The solution: I can learn

+1. So I have allowed for variances in user input.
+1. I added a metronome to help me keep the beat.
+1. I'm trying to come up with techiques for learning to key.

 ## The morse code key